White Mountains Dining

 - Crystal Hills (food court) and Switchback Grille (restaurant) are new options at the top of the Bretton Woods ski area, next to the arrival of the new 8-passenger gondola.
 Both are currently serving lunch, and the views are always amazing!
 Please note – both require a gondola ticket.
 Single round-trip rides are currently available for $21.

-- Fabyan’s (currently closed) serves delicious pub fare in the setting of the old Fabyan’s train station.
+- Fabyan’s (temporarily closed) serves delicious pub fare in the setting of the old Fabyan’s train station.

 - The Grille at the Golf Club House/Nordic Center has a limited menu, but it is more than made up by the views.
 In the summer, the outdoor patio is our favorite lunch spot!